chastell/suffragist/TUTORIAL.md

 </html>
 ```

-Coach: Explain what ERb files are.
-How to catch
+Coach: Explain how POST works.
+How to catch what
-what was sent in the form?
-What does `@` mean?
+was sent in the form?
+Where does `params` come from?

 ## Factor out a common layout

-Create `layout.erb` file in the `views` directory.
-Put there code:
+Create `layout.erb` file in the `views`
+directory.
+Put the following in there:

 ```HTML
 <!DOCTYPE html>